BUILDING SAFER AND MORE POTENT TREATMENTS

 DISCOVERY

 Cells build unique protein complexes on their surfaces.
-The science of a cell’s Surfaceome is just beginning to be understood, but it is clear that this network of interacting proteins is critical to all cells.
-Additionally, these communities are cell type specific.
+The science of a cell’s Surfaceome of which Centrose reported about in 2021, is a complex network of interacting proteins and critical to how cells function and communicate.
+Importantly, these protein communities are cell type specific and thus can be targeted with exquisite precision.

 REPORTS